flurdy/doubledragon/README.md

   I.e. add a TLS certificate to an ingress.

+  > [!NOTE]
-  These steps may have to wait until you add your own apps later on in the tutorial.
+  > This step may have to wait until you add your own apps later on in the tutorial.

   * Edit your app's _ingress_ `apps/base/someapp/ingress.yaml`

     Add the annotation and _tls_ sections

         apiVersion: networking.k8s.io/v1
         kind: Ingress
         metadata:
           annotations:
             cert-manager.io/cluster-issuer: letsencrypt-staging
           name: someapp-ingress
           namespace: apps
         spec:
           rules:
           - host: someapp.example.com
             http:
               paths:
               - pathType: Prefix
                 path: /
                 backend:
                   service:
                     name: someapp-service
                     port:
                       number: 80
           tls:
           - hosts:
             - someapp.example.com
             secretName: someapp-cert-staging

   * Add to git

         git add apps/base/someapp/ingress.yaml;
         git commit -m "Secured someapp";
         git push;
         kubectl get ingress -n apps --watch

     Soon the `someapp.example.com` line will show 443 as available port.
 It all ok.

     Note, your browser will throw a warning when accessing this site as the certificate for staging is not signed.
 Unlike prod.

 * Now lets add a prod issuer, create and edit